riceissa/issarice.com/wiki/effective-altruism.md

 which was a topic of particular interest to me going into college.

 Following my first meetup was a period of several months where I frequently attended Seattle EA meetups.
-I also became more involved in online discussions of EA, and eventually in November 2014 started the [Cause Prioritization Wiki](http://causeprioritization.org/) as a place to store my research on [cause prioritization]().
+I also became more involved in online discussions of EA, and eventually in November 2014 started the [Cause Prioritization Wiki](http://causeprioritization.org/) as a place to store my research on [[cause prioritization]].
 Also around this time, I tried to start an [effective altruism group at the University of Washington](https://www.facebook.com/groups/EffectiveAltruismUW).
 The group didn't get much traction, and as of August 2016, it had only had one meetup in November 2014.